vincmazet/bip/_sources/segmentation/intro.md

 The result of segmentation is not unique: it depends on the criterion, the segmentation method, the initialization of the method, etc.
 There are a lot of diverse segmentation methods and this chapter focuses on the more usual ones.
-Then, we talk about how to measure the quality of segmentation.
+Finally, we talk about how to measure the quality of segmentation.

 <!--
   Dire qu'il y a plein de manière de catégoriser les méthodes.